dssg/ushine-learning/README.md

 To deploy the webapp in production, we suggest using [Gunicorn](http://gunicorn.org/) & [nginx](http://nginx.org/).

-## Contributing to the project

-To get involved, please check the [issue tracker](https://github.com/dssg/ushine-learning/issues).
-Issues include everything from bugs to new project ideas that we'd like to see happen!

-To get in touch, email the team at dssg-ushahidi@googlegroups.com or file a Github issue.

 ## Documentation

 The latest documentation is available on [ReadTheDocs](https://ushine-learning.readthedocs.org/en/latest/).